Antelope squirrel: Habitat

 Antelope squirrels are commonly found in dry, shrubby areas of the southern United States into Mexico.
 These areas are sandy with rocky areas that provide soil that can be burrowed into for shelter and to escape the heat of the day.
 The temperatures in these regions can exceed 37.8 C during the day and require special adaptations by the ground squirrels to survive.
 During the night, temperatures in these desert and dry areas may dip below freezing which again requires adaptations to survive.
 There is very limited free-standing water supply.
 These regions can experience long bouts of drought.
 A. harrisii does not require surface water within its range but will drink on occasion from basins and bird-baths.

 Diet

-Ground Squirrels are important disperses of seeds in the dry, shrubby deserts they live in.
+Ground Squirrels are important dispersers of seeds in the dry, shrubby deserts they live in.
 They participate in a behavior known as caching where seeds, fruits and vegetation are stored in burrows or hidden spots for consumption at a later time.
 The ground squirrels are omnivores and will feed on arthropods, insects, and carrion when these food sources are available.
 Their diets often rotate between green vegetation, fruits and seeds based on availability and season.
 All Antelope Squirrels carry their food in their cheek pouches for transport.